Breaking walls (in your house) doesn’t necessarily mean breaking the bank too.

 Lured by deep discounts and freebies, some people engage these so-called professionals.
-Then, their contractor disappears with their money halfway through, or the designer tacks on a list “unexpected” costs you never saw coming.
-Either way, their budget is bust.
-And in order to undo the mess and/or get a half-finished house fit for human habitation, their only option is to take a renovation loan.
+Then, their contractor disappears with their money halfway through, or the designer tacks on a list “unexpected” costs they never saw coming.
+Either way, the budget is bust.
+In order to undo the mess and/or get a half-finished house fit for human habitation, their only option is to take up a renovation loan.

 The lesson here: stick to accredited contractors or designers — look for CASETRUST-RCMA Joint Accreditation.
 Companies with this accreditation must secure your deposit through a special performance bond.
 In other words, you’ll be able to get your money back if the contractor vanishes.
 Accredited companies are also vetted, so you won’t end up dealing with shady characters who turn your under-renovation house into a gambling den.

-The interior designer we spoke to suggests that:
+An interior designer we spoke to suggested that:

 “You don’t always have to renovate the whole house at once.
-You can just renovate the essential areas first, like the bedrooms, kitchen, and toilet.
-Then you can move on to making a nice living room, study, junior suite and so forth later.
+You can just renovate essential areas first, like the bedrooms, kitchen, and toilet.
+Then, you can move on to making a nice living room, study, junior suite and so forth later.

 As a customer, all you have to do is to resist the temptation of instant gratification.

 The bulk of renovation costs come from two things, and it’s not materials and labour.
 More precisely, it’s materials and customisation.